AmandaManenti/jogo/README.md

-# jogo: What the flag
+# Jogo: What the flag
-Jogo criado para a disciplina de tópicos especiais integrados
+Jogo criado para a disciplina de tópicos especiais integrados.